denten-books/plain-text/2-chapter.md

 materials from the time often speak of three distinct human operators that could be responsible for each stage of the production: one entering the copy, one specifying to control codes, and one responsible for handling the paper output.
+The there machine operators could hypothetically know nothing about each other or about the details about their irrespective trades.
+The typist would perceive only elements of the copy; the typesetter or the controller only formatting and control codes; and the printer only the interpolated results.

-Researchers working on these early IBM word processing machines saw the separation of print into such distinct strata as one of their major innovations.
-A consultant writing for the *IBM Journal* in 1968 describes the "evolution of composition" that proceed from handwriting, to wood engraving, movable type, letterpress, and, finally, to the IBM MT/SC.
+Researchers working on these early IBM word processing machines saw the separation of print into such distinct strata as one of their major contributions to the history of print.
+A consultant writing for the *IBM Journal* in 1968 describes the "evolution of composition" that proceeded from handwriting, to wood engraving, movable type, letterpress, and, finally, to the IBM MT/SC.
 "The IBM Selectric Composer provides a new approach to the printing process in this evolution," he writes.
 With this machine the author can once again write books "without the assistance of specialists," he concludes [@frutiger, 10].

-The gap between writing and seeing is what gave rise to the ephemeral quality of digital text.
-Intermediate storage media shelter the word temporarily, before it attaches itself to a "sticky" medium like paper.
+The gap between writing and seeing is what gives rise to the ephemeral quality of digital text.
+Intermediate storage media shelters the word temporarily, before it attaches itself to a "sticky" medium like paper.
 In this intermediate form it can be edited, altered, and otherwise remediated.
-The spatial elongation of the sign comes at a cost.
+However, the spatial elongation of the sign comes at a cost.
 Submerged in the passage between screen and paper, the inscription passes from view.
 In its ephemeral form it is also no longer legible to the naked human eye.
 It reappears again on the screen